thesaigoneer/atomic-saigon/README.md

       What has been added:         What has been removed:
-      - arandr                     - firefox (rpm)
+       - fastfetch                 - firefox (rpm)
-      - dunst                      - firefox-langpacks
+       - herbstluftwm              - firefox-langpacks
-      - fastfetch                  - nvtop
+       - herbstluftwm-zsh          - nvtop
-      - herbstluftwm               - google-noto-serif-fonts
+       - lsd                       - google-noto-serif-fonts
-      - herbstluftwm-zsh           - google-noto-sans-cjk-fonts
+       - mc                        - google-noto-sans-cjk-fonts
-      - lsd
-      - mc
        - micro
        - nitrogen
        - opendoas
        - pamixer
        - polybar
        - rofi
-      - sassc
        - zsh
        - zsh-syntax-highlighting
        - zsh-autosuggestions

 ## How do you get it?